 Who Framed FIFA 15 Ultimate Team ?

-It’s one of those themes almost everyone has got an opinion on.
+This is one of those themes almost everyone has got an opinion on.
 The problem is that people tend to make their opinion extremist, defending their point of view just as they would defend their favourite club.
 Either they absolutely hate the changes, or they absolutely love them.
 Things aren’t always black and white.
 It’s important to leave emotions aside and analyse the facts as impartially as possible.
 This is what I’ll be trying to do, although obviously every analysis has its personal component.

 Most players define which side they’re on according to the benefits EA’s strategy has brought them.
 In general, people who already had the best players are against price ranges.
 They watched their cards lose too much value, their biggest source of profit, trading, turned almost inexistent and they feel like the tons of coins they have now are worth nothing since the best cards can no longer be found on the market.
 The ones that agree with the changes are mostly those who don’t buy coins, don’t use Autobuyers and they feel like it’s become easier for them to get the best players, which they were never going to be able to afford before.
 People and their egocentric analysis forget that it’s not about our coin balance in the end, but seeing whether or not the game’s problems have been solved.
 Has it not become sustainable?